Lethalz/LethalZet/202108152304/README.md

 Strikethrough	\~~The world is flat.~~

 Task List      - [x] Write the press release
               - [ ] Update the website
               - [ ] Contact the media

+Once you get the hang of this move on to [Pandoc Markdown](https://github.com/Lethalz/LethalZet/tree/main/202108162145)